oliviawestmacottssw/SSW.Rules.Content/rules/post-production---do-make-sure-your-video-thumbnail-encourages-people-to-watch-the-video/rule.md

 ---

-Video thumbnails should entice a visitor to watch the video.
+​​​Video thumbnails should entice a visitor to watch the video.
 We find that images are better than text.
 If text is used make sure that it is not obstructed by the play button.
 [[badExample]]
 | ![ Bad example – Text is obstructed by the play button](video-thumb-bad.jpg)